koinos/koinos-docs/docs/developers/authority.md

 Mana cost: 0.03170468 (Disk: 0, Network: 313, Compute: 576126)
 ```

-As expected, transferring tokens still works with the address because the only authority we overrode was contract upload.
+As expected, transferring tokens still works with the address because the only authority we have overridden was contract upload.

 Authority overrides are an extremely powerful feature of Koinos that grants the developer an incredible amount of control, flexibility, and creativity in how they design smart contracts in order to implement any possible authorization scheme.